Start point & End point : From your Hotel in Delhi city

 Attractions covered in this tour:

-Historic fort which served as the main residence of the Mughal Emperors.
-The prime minister hoists the tricolour flag here every Independence Day.
+The historic fort which served as the main residence of the Mughal Emperors.
+The prime minister hoists the tricolor flag here every Independence day.

 Jama Masjid (Mosque)

 One of the largest mosques in India built by Mughal Emperor Shah Jahan in 1656.